datacamp/courses-introduction-to-python/chapter3.md

 ?max
 ```

-Use the Shell on the right to open up the documentation on [`complex()`](https://docs.python.org/3/library/functions.html#complex).
+Use the Shell to open up the documentation on [`complex()`](https://docs.python.org/3/library/functions.html#complex).
 Which of the following statements is true?

 `@possible_answers`
 - [`complex()`](https://docs.python.org/3/library/functions.html#complex) takes exactly two arguments: `real` and `[, imag]`.